MrMikeFloyd/cloud-kickstarter-aws/README.md

 3. copy all contents of the `cloud-bootstap-app` directory into the repo directory
 4. commit and push it
 5. check the CodePipeline run in the AWS console, optionally have a look at the service events in the ECS console
-6. Hit the load balancer's endpoint URL (see `alb_address` stack output) - the service should be online (a good idea would be to hit the service's Swagger UI @ `/swagger-ui.html`).
+6. Hit the load balancer's endpoint URL for either of the environments (see `alb_address` stack output from the previous step) - the service should be online (a good idea would be to hit the service's Swagger UI @ `/swagger-ui.html`).
 7. Change the application's code on your machine, commit and push, and have the changes built & deployed automagically.

 That's it.